textbook/textbook.github.io-source/content/development/angular-http-client.md

 parallel requests?) but hopefully shows what's possible with the new API.
 Note that the old client (in `@angular/http`) isn't going away just yet; the new one is available in parallel (in `@angular/common/http`) for the time being.

+ > **Update**: an earlier version of this article both subscribed to *and*
+ > returned the `handle` from the interceptor - as VerSo pointed out in the
+ > comments (thanks!), this would mean that the request got made twice.

   [1]: https://netbasal.com/a-taste-from-the-new-angular-http-client-38fcdc6b359b
   [2]: https://www.ng-newsletter.com/